 About

-Marian Lindberg is the author of two nonfiction books, the newly released "Scandal on Plum Island: A Commander Becomes the Accused" (East End Press, 2020) and "The End of the Rainy Season: Discovering My Family's Hidden Past in Brazil" (Soft Skull Press, 2015).
-She began her career as a newspaper reporter in Buffalo, NY.
-That led her to law school.
-She clerked for the Hon.
-Harold H. Greene in Washington, DC, and practiced law there and in New York City representing clients as varied as journalists, publishers, a man on death row, and small businesses.
-In 2005, Lindberg joined The Nature Conservancy, where she handles land protection transactions.
+Marian Lindberg is the author of two nonfiction books, "Scandal on Plum Island: A Commander Becomes the Accused" (East End Press, 2020) and "The End of the Rainy Season: Discovering My Family's Hidden Past in Brazil" (Soft Skull Press, 2015).
+She began her career as a newspaper reporter (Buffalo, NY), which led to law school and a law practice centered on media law in Washington, DC, and New York City.
+Returning to her love of nature, Lindberg worked for The Nature Conservancy from 2005-2025 helping to protect and restore ecologically important lands thorughout New York State.

 Featured Work